WordlessMeteor/LoL-DIY-Programs/README.md

 			- The user isn't advised to export the information and timelines of more than 2500 normal matches (or the information of 5000 Arena matches) using this program.
 			- Right before running the scan mode, please delete the xlsx workbook (into Recycle Bin), in case the original workbook is too big for this program to quickly read and export sheets into.
 			- [Local Recheck] is only supported for **LoL** matches for now.
+		- Every time the program exports a summoner's profile, if you need to sort out data based on the generated result, please modify the names of the sheets that you want to make changes, in case they would be overwritten and some data would be lost.
+For example, you may add " - Manual" after the names of the sheets to change.
 		- This program relies on any encountered errors to update the exception handling code.
 Welcome for any developer to share the http errors when crawling the data 👏
 	- Customized Program 06 is designed to **one-key start the TFT 1v0 mode on PBE to gain 3000 RP**.
 A simple double-click will work.
 		- For users not in North America (in terms of location), despite any accerelator used, please don't double-click this program until several seconds after the PLAY button highlights.
 Otherwise, the summoner status will come into an unexpected state (the client will show that the summoner is in queue and display the "Finding Match" timer, but actually it's online).
 A **restart** for client is the only way to solve this problem.